 Thank you for your interest in applying to Georgetown University as a transfer student.
 Transfer students serve as a vital part of our University community and excel in each of the University’s four undergraduate schools.
 The University, through its Committee on Admissions, selects those transfer students most likely to profit from the educational offerings of Georgetown.
-Each year, the admissions committee evaluates approximately 2,200 applications for transfer.
-Applicants for transfer admission are measured on two scales: academic and personal.
+Each year, the admissions committee evaluates approximately 2,500 applications for transfer.

 Georgetown is committed to a holistic admission process, and transfer files are reviewed by Admission Committees composed of faculty, deans, current students who were transfers themselves, and admission officers.
 Typically, a cumulative B+ average or higher is recommended for transfer admission consideration.